Jesse Ryder

 Jesse Daniel Ryder (born 6 August 1984) is a former international New Zealand cricketer, who played all forms of the game.
-He is a middle-order batsman for Tests and is an opening batsman in ODIs.
-Ryder also bowls useful medium-pace.
+He was primarily a middle-order batsman for Tests and an opening batsman in ODIs.
+Ryder also bowled useful medium-pace.

-Ryder has previously represented his country in the Under-19 Cricket World Cup of 2002.
-He played his domestic cricket with Wellington after crossing there from Central Districts in 2004 and is a member of their first-class and List A teams.
+Ryder previously represented his country in the Under-19 Cricket World Cup of 2002.
+He played his domestic cricket with Wellington after crossing there from Central Districts in 2004 and was a member of their first-class and List A teams.
 In 2014 he had a successful county season for Essex County Cricket Club and returned in 2015.

 International career

 Early career

 On 30 January 2008, Ryder was chosen in the 12-man Twenty20 squad and the 13-man ODI squad to play England.
 New Zealand Cricket Selection Manager Richard Hadlee said "Jesse has the potential to provide an explosive start alongside Brendon McCullum at the top of the innings in both forms of the game."
 Ex-cricketer Adam Parore subsequently hit out at the selector's decision to pick Ryder, claiming that he was "too fat" and "in no fit state to play for New Zealand."

 Ryder's 2007/08 season ended on 24 February 2008 when he badly cut his hand trying to break into a toilet at a Christchurch bar at 5:30am the day after New Zealand had won the one day series against England.

 It was later revealed that Ryder had been drinking until 1:30 am the night before the fifth ODI against England (Ryder scored 24) and had been rude to staff at Christchurch hospital, demanding preferential treatment when he was being treated for his hand injury.